jacob-brown/EquSeq/README.md

   - `scp your_path/ephemeral/ancestry/admix.zip results/ancestry/ALL_5kb_02maf/`
   - using the same cluster file as the PCA
 3. `validate_K.R` used to verify which K to use
-  - highest likelihood plot was used....and anything else??? perhaps one that wasn't too low but also was within a range?
-  - generates plot (include in supplementary)
+  - generates plot (included in supplementary)

 ## 4. TreeMix
 1.  concatinate bcf files